About SETIG

 Email: snanduru@gfsfamilyservices.org

-Tze-Chang Liu, PhD, Co-Program Chair (2023-2025)
+Tze-Chang Liu, PhD, Program Co-Chair (2024-2026)

 Email: tcliu0215@gmail.com

-Tanushree Banerjee, Co-Program Chair (2024-2026)
+Tanushree Banerjee, Program Co-Chair (2024-2026)

-I am a doctoral student in the Research, Assessment, and Evaluation concentration, of the Ph.D. in Education program in the School of Education at Virginia Commonwealth University.
+I am a doctoral student in the Research, Assessment and Evaluation concentration of the Ph.D. in Education program in the School of Education at Virginia Commonwealth University.
 One of the emphases of the Ph.D. program is to integrate theory and practice.
 As part of this program, I had the opportunity to work on a large-scale program evaluation of an Urban Residency Teacher Preparation Program.

 Traditionally, a program theory of change emphasizes a linear causal linkage to support intended program outcomes.
 My doctoral research focuses on non-linearity and complexities of a program as part of a larger system.
 This research examines how systems-thinking approaches to program evaluation are used and how the study interactions among multiple program components can guide program improvement and progress towards outcomes.